hiteshkumar042/DarkModeLightMode/README.md

-# Project Description: "Dark Mode Toggle Button Webpage"
+## Project Description: "Dark Mode/Light Mopde Webpage"

 This project is a single webpage that allows users to toggle between dark mode and light mode.
 The webpage was created using HTML, CSS, JavaScript, and jQuery.